SinusBot/docs/docs/installation/windows.md

 As mentioned above: "TeamSpeak 3 Support" needs to be enabled when installing the SinusBot.
 To fix this you need to:

 1. Delete the SinusBot
-2. Uninstall old or otherwise uncompatible TeamSpeak Clients.
+2. Uninstall old or otherwise incompatible TeamSpeak Clients.
 3. Install a compatible (latest version, 64-Bit) TeamSpeak Client
 4. Reinstall the SinusBot as described above